jeremytammik/tbc/a/1951_disable_error_failure.md

 **Answer:** Do you use the `Application.RegisterFailuresProcessor` method?

-I personally would suggest to avoid this...
+Personally, I would suggest avoiding this...

 From the API docs: